 Effective November 1, 2012, Texas law requires incoming college students to be vaccinated against bacterial meningitis or provide an exemption request declining the vaccine.
 Senate Bill 1107 amends the Texas law, requiring proof of vaccination at least 10 days prior to attending class.
 Class registration is blocked for LSC students until compliance with the bacterial meningitis vaccination requirement is documented.
 Confirm your compliance status by signing into myLoneStar.

 Proof of compliance is REQUIRED if any of the following apply:

-- You are returning to college after a break in enrollment of one, or more, fall or spring semesters.
+You are returning to college after a break in enrollment.

-- You are a non-credit Career & Technical Education student also enrolled in credit classes.
+You are a non-credit Career & Continuing Education student also enrolled in credit classes.

 Meningitis is an inflammation of the membranes covering the brain and spinal cord, usually caused by a viral or bacterial infection.
 The severity of illness and treatment differs depending on whether a virus or bacterium is the cause for infection.
 Bacterial meningitis can be severe and may result in brain damage, hearing loss, or learning disabilities.
 Antibiotics can prevent some types of bacterial meningitis from spreading and infecting other people.

 Haemophilus influenzae type b (Hib) was the leading cause of bacterial meningitis before the 1990s.
 Since the Hib vaccine is given now to children as part of their routine immunizations, the number of Hib infections and related meningitis cases has declined.
 Streptococcuspneumoniae and Neisseria meningitidis are now the leading causes of bacterial meningitis.